History, tourist information, and nearby accommodation

 The Thetford Treasure

-Fans of the television series Dad's Army will recognize Thetford, as the series was filmed here.
+Fans of the television series Dad's Army will recognize Thetford as the fictional Walmington-on-Sea, as the popular WWII series was filmed here.
 A special Dad's Army trail has been set up around Thetford to allow visitors to walk in the footsteps of the characters.
+Explore the story of the series and its loveable characters in the Dad's Army Museum on Cage Lane, where you can learn about one of British televsion's most enduring shows.
+The museum runs popular walking and coach tours exploring filming locations around Thetford.

 A real-life character associated with Thetford is Thomas Paine, the 18th-century writer whose ideas about democracy played a great role in the American and French Revolutions.
 Paine was a native of Thetford and worked here as an excise man before emigrating to America.
-A statue of Paine stands on White Street.
+A statue of Paine, sculpted by Sir Charles Thomas Wheeler, stands on King Street.
+Opposite the Paine statue is King's House, which was visited by at least 3 monarchs.

 The Icknield Way long distance path passes near Thetford, joining Wessex to the Norfolk coast.